 We own and operate an extensive network of downstream distribution companies with a local presence in Europe, the United Kingdom, the USA, China, Africa, and South America, where we market and sell our proprietary UNIGLOVES® brand of disposable examination gloves to more than 50 countries globally.
-We also distribute ancillary products including surgical, vinyl, and cleanroom disposable / single-use gloves, as well as non-glove products such as face masks and medical disposables.

-Our prior investments in our distribution network and capabilities include managing our warehousing and logistics infrastructure and operating with our marketing and sales teams in our key strategic markets, are reinforced during the pandemic.
-These downstream distribution capabilities continue to provide support to our customers, assuring them of adequate inventories.
+Our prior investments in our distribution network and capabilities include managing our warehousing and logistics infrastructure and operating with our local marketing teams in our key strategic markets.